fonzerelly/extreme-ownership/summery.md

 emerge from self-organizing teams. => Decentralized Command

 ??VERTICAL
+## Extreme Ownership is nothing but another view to Agility

+??VERTICAL
 <img src="images/team.jpg" width="100%">
 Note: What does this mean to us as developers?
 I would say:
 Weather you carry some kind of title or not: Be the leader.